Skip to main content

 Run the full happy path end to end — deposit funds, buy a gift card, and reveal it in the sandbox.

-Refresh an expired token
+Replace an expired token